plexis-js/plexis/README.md

 ## Installing

-You may install plexis by the registry using: `npm install --save plexis`.
+You may install Plexis by the registry using: `npm install --save plexis`.
 Plexis is a mosaic of tiny utility functions, each one lives within its own package inside the monorepo.
-Thus you may use just a tiny slice of plexis by installing individual packages:
+Thus you may use just a tiny slice of Plexis by installing individual packages:

 ```bash
 npm install @plexis/without-diacritics @plexis/toPred